Portsmouth F.C.: Club badge

 During 1989 and 1993, the sword and anchor badge was dropped replaced with a simpler eight pointed star and crescent moon on a long narrow shield.
-From 1993 until 1997, the 1989–93 long narrow shield design was replaced by an embroidered badge of the city of Portsmouth Coat of Arms.
-The 1993–97 city arms badge was replaced in 1997, with an eight pointed gold star and a golden crescent moon on a blue shield edged with a gold outer rim.
+From 1993 until 1997, the 1989–1993 long narrow shield design was replaced by an embroidered badge of the city of Portsmouth coat of arms.
+The 1993–1997 city arms badge was replaced in 1997 with an eight pointed gold star and a golden crescent moon on a blue shield edged with a gold outer rim.
 This new badge coincided with the centennial anniversary in the 1997–98 season.

 On 6 May 2008, Portsmouth revealed a new badge with "three points" at the top of the shield were replaced with two straightened angles, with "Portsmouth F.C." written above the star on the shield.
-The traditional elongated crescent moon was replaced with a new circular one, which closely resembled that on the city's Coat of Arms.
-The new badge had its debut in the 2008 FA Cup final, in which Portsmouth also wore a new 110th Anniversary all-blue commemorative home strip.
+The traditional elongated crescent moon was replaced with a new circular one, which closely resembled that on the city's coat of arms.
+The new badge had its debut in the 2008 Community Shield match against Manchester United, in which Portsmouth also wore a new 110th Anniversary all-blue commemorative home strip.
 As part of the World War I Centennial Commemorations in the 2014–15 season, the club opted to temporarily replace the badge with a more traditional badge.
 In June 2015, Portsmouth reverted the official club badge back to a traditional design.

-On 4 May 2017, during a meeting between the Tornante Company the Supporters Trust, the prospective new owners identified a long overlooked ownership and copyright issue concerning the traditional Portsmouth badge – Portsmouth Football Club did not legally "own" the symbols on the badge, which had actually only been "on loan" to the club from Portsmouth City Council since 1913.
+On 4 May 2017, during a meeting between the Tornante Company and the Supporters Trust, the prospective new owners identified a long overlooked ownership and copyright issue concerning the traditional Portsmouth badge – Portsmouth Football Club did not legally "own" the symbols on the badge, which had actually only been "on loan" to the club from Portsmouth City Council since 1913.
 On 15 March 2018, two newly redesigned club badges were finally revealed ahead of the 2018–19 season (one for players' shirts and the other for commercial purposes).